Bible verses about salvation

 He says to be perfect.
 Be holy.
 Not even a single speck of imperfection shall enter My presence.
 Colossians 1:16 says the world was created through and for Christ.
 The Father loves the Son.
 He gave Him everything.
 We say things like, “I’m going to give my son the world” or “I’m going to give my daughter the world.”

 Compared to the way God gave, we know nothing of what that means.
 The Father gave the Son everything.
 God points at the stars and they appear in their place and obey.
 God points at the oceans and they obey.
 All creation submits to the will of God.
+Even rocks cry out to praise His name (Luke 19:40)!
 But then God points to us and we cross our arms and say “no”.
 We declare “It’s my life.”
 We thus deserve the full extent of God’s justice and wrath.
 His standard is perfection.

 3. Matthew 5:48 “Be perfect, therefore, as your heavenly Father is perfect.”